NightWing1998/udacity-ml-microservice/README.md

 * run_docker.sh: Compilation of commands which will build a docker image and run a container using that image
 * upload_docker.sh: Compilation of commands which will build a docker image, tag it and upload it on remote repository
 * run_kubernetes.sh: Compilation of commands which can run the published docker image in kubernetes pods

+## Setup the Environment

+- Create a virtualenv and activate it
+- Run `make setup && make install` to install the necessary dependencies

 ### Running `app.py`